 Graduate access at Oxford

-The University is doing more than ever to increase the number of promising postgraduate students from under-represented groups at Oxford, and has recently launched pioneering initiatives to improve access to graduate study.
+The University is doing more than ever to increase the number of promising postgraduate students from under-represented groups at Oxford, and has introduced a number of pioneering initiatives to improve access to graduate study.

-We’re also developing a new matched fundraising scheme to increase the number of graduate scholarships available at Oxford, as part of our commitment to create 300 additional graduate scholarships by 2023.
+We have also pulled together a number of other graduate funding opportunities for under-represented groups that have been launched by the University and colleges, and we are introducing a new Academic Futures matched fundraising scheme to increase the number of graduate scholarships available at Oxford for under-represented groups, as part of our commitment to create 300 additional graduate scholarships by 2023.

 A pilot on the assessment procedure of graduate applications has been initiated with five courses to reduce unconscious bias and use contextual flags in the assessment of graduate applications.

 You can explore all our current access initiatives, including Black Academic Futures and UNIQ+, on the Graduate Access webpages.